omelianlevkovych/math-and-physics-notes/README.md

     - 3.5.
 The complex logarithm
     - 3.6.
 The argument principle and its applications
     - 3.7.
 Winding numbers

+### Practice

+[Problems and exercises](https://github.com/fancymanifold/math-and-physics-notes/blob/main/Mathematics/Complex%20Analysis%20(problems).pdf).
+Main sources: *"Problems and Solutions for Complex Analysis"* by Shakarchi, *"Physical Mathematics"* by Cahill, *"Mathematical Physics"* by Hassani, and *"Mathematical Methods for Physicists"* by Arfken, Harris, and Weber.

+**Table of contents**:

+1. Complex functions
+2. Limits and power series
+3. The Laurent expansion
+4. Residues
+5. Complex integration
+6. Evaluation of definite integrals
+    - 6.1.
+Real integrals
+    - 6.2.
+Jordan's lemma
+    - 6.3.
+Singularities on a contour
+    - 6.4.
+Multiple singularities on a contour
+    - 6.5.
+Avoiding branch cuts

 ## Symmetry and the Standard Model